Donor Profile

 Multilateral Spending and Commitments

 As a result of its focus on promoting national interests and strengthening bilateral relationships, the US channels a lower share of its total ODA to multilateral organizations than other OECD DAC donors.
-Core funding to multilateral organizations stood at US$5.7 billion in 2020, up from US$4.2 billion in 2019.
-Core contributions to multilaterals accounted for 16% of the US’ total ODA ( DAC average: 42%).
-In absolute terms, the US became the top provider of core contributions to multilaterals in 2021 (US$9.1 billion).
+Core contributions to multilaterals accounted for 14% of the US’ total ODA in 2022, well below the DAC average of 41%.
+In absolute terms, the US became the top provider of core contributions to multilaterals in 2021.
+The FY2024 final appropriations had a 7% increase in contributions to International Organizations, allowing the US to fully meet its obligations.
+The FY2025 budget proposal also includes full funding of US obligations.
+However, voluntary contributions from FY2023 to FY2024 received a cut of 14%.
+The FY2025 budget also requested a modest decrease.

 Politics & Priorities

-The US is a constitutional federal republic, where powers reserved for national government are shared between the president, US Congress, and the judiciary.
-The president, currently Joe Biden (Democrat) who took office in January 2021, sets overarching policy orientations for US foreign assistance, including for development.
-Development policies and priorities are defined by the US Congress, including the two chambers – the House and the Senate – which have a final say on federal spending, including foreign assistance; the US Department of State, which is responsible for foreign policy and development policy-setting; and USAID, which leads the implementation of US global development programs and defines priorities.
+The US is a constitutional federal republic, where powers reserved for national government are shared between independent branches of government: the executive branch, which is headed by the president; the US congress, and the judiciary.
+The president, currently Donald Trump (Republican) since January 2025, sets overarching policy orientations for US foreign assistance, including for development.
+Development policies and priorities are also defined by the US congress, including the two chambers, the House of Representatives and the Senate, which have a final say on federal spending, including foreign assistance.

 Main Actors